SkygearIO/features/features/202-session-management/design.md

 Update session API allows updating name of session.
 Custom attributes can also be updated using master key.

+When the name of session, or custom attributes are updated, a `session_update` event would be generated.
+Web-hook event context would include session attributes and mutations can be used to update them.

 ## Access / Refresh Token